ethanrous/weblens/README.md

 ⚠️ **Note** If you have both fast and slow storage, the "files" path should go on the large slow media, and the "cache" and "db" should be on the fast cache.

-⚠️ **Note** Having the containers on the same docker network is extremely helpful, as it allows Docker to do DNS for you, and does not require you to open the port on your Mongo container.
-[Read how to set up a docker network](https://docs.docker.com/reference/cli/docker/network/create/).
+⚠️ **Note** Having the containers on the same Docker network is extremely helpful, as it allows Docker to do DNS for you, and does not require you to open the port on your Mongo container.
+[Read how to set up a Docker network](https://docs.docker.com/reference/cli/docker/network/create/).
-If the containers cannot be on the same network, you will need to add `-p 27017:27017` to the Mongo container, and change the "weblens-mongo" in the `MONGODB_URI` to a route the container will understand without docker DNS.
+If the containers cannot be on the same network, you will need to add `-p 27017:27017` to the Mongo container, and change the "weblens-mongo" in the `MONGODB_URI` to a route the container will understand without Docker DNS.

 ## Setup
 Once you have the containers configured and running, you can begin setting up your Weblens server.